Ming-Na Wen

 Ming-Na Wen Awards Won

-Ming-Na Wen has won industry awards for voice work, including an Annie Award, and has received genre recognition such as a Saturn Award.
-In 2019 she was named a Disney Legend in recognition of her contributions to The Walt Disney Company, and in 2023 she was honored with a star on the Hollywood Walk of Fame.
+Ming-Na Wen’s honors include an Annie Award for her voice work and recognition within genre awards including a Saturn Award.
+She was named a Disney Legend in 2019 for her contributions to The Walt Disney Company and received a star on the Hollywood Walk of Fame in 2023, both public honors acknowledging her impact in entertainment.

 Ming-Na Wen Family